 An introduction to Application Programming Interfaces (APIs)

 Before we delve into the REST API specifically, let’s back up a little.
-To understand this concept, it’s key to first have a basic idea of what APIs are in general.
+To understand this concept, it’s important to first have a basic idea of what APIs are in general.

 At its most fundamental level, an API – or Application Programming Interface – enables two applications to communicate with one another.
 For instance, when you visit a website, your browser sends a request to the server where that site is located.
 That server’s API is what receives your browser’s request, interprets it, and sends back all the data required to display your site.